-Students who operate a private motor vehicle on Sun Valley High School campus must obtain and complete a Student Parking Permit Application either before the school year starts or in the main office upon driving to school.
+Students who operate a private motor vehicle on Sun Valley High School campus must obtain and complete a student parking permit application either before the school year starts or in the main office upon driving to school.
 Students must have a valid driver's license to purchase a permit.
 The application must be signed by the student and the parent/guardian.
 Neither Sun Valley High School nor the Union County Board of Education is responsible for lost or stolen articles kept in private motor vehicles.
 It is therefore recommended that all vehicles remain locked.
 In addition, Sun Valley High School and the Union County Board of Education will NOT be responsible for damages to vehicles that are parked on school property.
-Damaged vehicles parked on school property should be reported to the Main Office and law enforcement officials.
+Damaged vehicles parked on school property should be reported to the main office and law enforcement officials.
 Once students have parked their car on campus, they may not visit the parking lot without permission from administration until their dismissal time.
 Private vehicle driving and/or parking violations include, but are not limited to, the following:

 - a.
 Failure to properly register a vehicle. - b.
 Parking in a lot on campus other than designated student lot. - c.
 Unsafe/reckless driving while on, entering, or leaving the campus or any location while under direct supervision of school authorities.
 Sheriff's department will be notified with tag number. - d.
-Failure to comply with authorities, school, or law enforcement with parking or traffic requests.
+Failure to comply with authorities, school, or law enforcement with parking or traffic requests. - e.

-- e.
 Failure to display permit and to park in designated area. - f.
 Failure to wear a seatbelt. - g.
-Consistent unexcused late arrival to school may result in loss of parking privileges.
+Consistent unexcused late (four times) arrival to school may result in loss of parking privileges for a period time designated by administration.